radiantlogic-v8/documentation-new/documentation/context-builder-guide/concepts-and-utilities.md

 Figure 9: Making an Attribute Updateable

-><span style="color:red">**IMPORTANT NOTE – if you edit the join condition manually, and want to make an attribute returned from a joined object not updateable, add a value of 1024 to the priority weight you have set.
+>[!warning] If you edit the join condition manually, and want to make an attribute returned from a joined object not updateable, add a value of 1024 to the priority weight you have set.
 For example, if phone were an attribute returned from a join and you had it set with a priority value of 128 (NORMAL), then to make it not updateable, you would change the numeric value to be 1152 (128 + 1024).
 Phone:1152 is how it would appear in the join condition if you were to edit the join manually.
 If you didn’t want the phone attribute to be searchable or updateable, it would have a numeric value of 1664.
-(128 + 512 + 1024).**
+(128 + 512 + 1024).

 #### How the Join is Performed